-Gravity blankets, anti-anxiety blankets, calming blankets, whatever you want to call them if you’re in the market for one, you’ll need to read weighted blanket reviews before deciding which one to buy.
+Gravity blankets, anti-anxiety blankets, or calming ones, whatever you want to call them if you’re in the market for one, you’ll need to read weighted blanket reviews before deciding which one to buy.

 What’s right for one person may not be right for another, so, you can use the comparison table below to work out which one is best for you.